 Friends believe that each individual has an Inner Light that can guide us to act with integrity in the most difficult situations.
-From the beginning of Quakerism, however, Friends also have had a healthy respect for the extent to which the desires and tendencies of our personal egos can create "noise" that confuses and undermines spiritual promptings.
-Too easily, we can unconsciously and sometimes unconsciously, we choose to hear only part of a message or warp it to suit our inclinations.
+From the beginning of Quakerism, however, Friends also have had a healthy respect for the extent to which our personal egos can create "noise" that confuses and undermines spiritual promptings.
+Too easily, and sometimes unconsciously, we choose to hear only part of a message or warp it to suit our inclinations.

 Knowing this, we turn to other trusted Friends to help us listen well to the Inner Light and to enrich our understanding of the current situation and the path forward.
-Serving on clearness and support committees is not only a gift of time and love to the person whose needs have brought the committee together together, but also hereafter called "the person" but a precious opportunity for each member of the committee to grow in faith, insight, and love.
+Serving on clearness and support committees is not only a gift of time and love to the person whose needs have brought the committee together, but also a precious opportunity for each member of the committee to grow in faith, insight, and love.

 Clearness and support committees tend to focus either on a personal concern or on a leading.
 In the following sections, you will find a general discussion of each type of committee-clearness or support-followed by comments on considerations that arise when that type of committee addresses personal concerns or leadings.
 Whatever the focus of your concern, you are advised to read the entries under both clearness and support.
-Over time, a clearness committee sometimes becomes more like a support committee; also,conversely, a support committee may come to a basic unresolved issue and begin to look more like a clearness committee.
+Over time, a clearness committee sometimes becomes more like a support committee; conversely, a support committee may come to a basic unresolved issue and begin to look more like a clearness committee.
 When these shifts occur, it is important for committee members to be aware of their changed role.
 Please see:

-"Clearness to follow leadings" and "Support in following leadings," as well as "Clearness for personal decisions" and "Support in difficult times."
+- "Clearness to follow leadings" and "Support in following leadings," as well as - "Clearness for personal decisions" and "Support in difficult times."